Thunder2103/Algorithms-Visualiser/README.md

 n -> length of the array <br>
 i -> index of current element

+### Merge Sort
+---
+Algorithm Steps:

+1. Divide the array into sub-arrays of size one.
+(Arrays of size one are considered sorted)
+2. Compare the elements in each of the sub-arrays, inserting them in numerical order into a new sub-array
+3. Repeat step 2 until all the sub-arrays have been merged leaving only one sorted array

+Time Complexity: O(n log n) <br>
+Space Complexity: O(n)

 ---

 ## Adding a new Search Algorithm